Waymoot/tab-tracker/README.md

     }
 ```
 ## Part 4
 No major issues.
-It is just a lot of typing and looking up what things so.
+It is just a lot of typing and looking up what things do.
 Cody uses some fancy "tricks" he learnt like Object.keys and I still are not 100% sure what !! does (never used it).

 #### Links to sources I used during this project